TheLocehiliosan/yadm/yadm.md

        version
               Print the version of yadm.

+## OPTIONS
+       yadm supports a set of universal options that alter the paths it  uses.
+       The default paths are documented in the FILES section.
+Any path speci- fied by these options must be fully qualified.
+If you always  want  to override  one  or  more  of  these paths, it may be useful to create an alias for the yadm command.
+For example, the following alias could  be used to override the repository directory.

+              alias yadm='yadm --yadm-repo /alternate/path/to/repo'

+       The  following  is  the  full  list  of universal options.
+Each option should be followed by a fully qualified path.

+       -Y,--yadm-dir
+              Override the yadm directory.  yadm stores its data  relative  to this directory.

+       --yadm-repo
+              Override the location of the yadm repository.

+       --yadm-config
+              Override the location of the yadm configuration file.

+       --yadm-encrypt
+              Override the location of the yadm encryption configuration.

+       --yadm-archive
+              Override the location of the yadm encrypted files archive.

 ## CONFIGURATION
        yadm  uses  a  configuration  file named $HOME/.yadm/config.
 This file uses the same format as git-config(1).
 Also, you can control the  con- tents  of  the  configuration  file  via the yadm config command (which works exactly like git-config).
 For example, to disable alternates you can run the command: